Close Menu

 Liquid Potpourri

-This product contains cationic cleaners which are more hazardous as dry or regular potpourri.
-Ingestion of the product can lead to respiratory problems, skin and burning eyes, stomach or gastric ulcers.
-Also, it can cause respiratory issues and neurological issues.
+Liquid potpourri contains cationic cleaners that are more toxic than dry potpourri.
+Ingestion can lead to respiratory problems, skin irritation, burning eyes, stomach ulcers, and neurological issues.
+Avoid using liquid potpourri around cats.

 Incense